knuton/skifree.js/README.md

 # Skifree.js

+This fork is an integration example for Dividat's External Game Interface (EGI).
+Uses EGI scripts, with `PlayEGI.onSignal` to handle game lifecycle and player inputs, and `PlayEGI.finish` to push a new score.
+The green timer bar is done with `PlayEGIHelpers.timer`.

+To test it with Play[dev], run `npm install && make compile`, then start a static web server in the repo (for instance `python -m http.server`).
+Go to https://play.dividat.com/playDev.html and then enter the `index.html` as requested.

+---

 This is a **work in progress** JavaScript port of the popular 1991 PC game [SkiFree](http://en.wikipedia.org/wiki/Skifree) by [Chris Pirih](http://ski.ihoc.net/).

 [**Play this right now if you want to**](http://basicallydan.github.com/skifree.js) (opens a demo page).